Improved Constraints on the Variation of the Weak Scale from Big Bang Nucleosynthesis: Abstract

 \section{Abstract}

-{ We analyze the recent EMPRESS data on the $^4$He abundance in Big Bang nucleosynthesis as a function of the Higgs vacuum expectation value $v$ and compare the methods of our calculation to the recently published work of Burns et al.~\cite{burns2024constraints}.
-The EMPRESS result for the $^4$He abundance can be explained within $2\sigma$ by $0.011 \leq \delta v / v \leq 0.055$.
-However, as first noted in~\cite{burns2024constraints}, a Higgs VEV in this range would worsen the discrepancy between theory and experiment for the deuterium abundance significantly.}
+{ We present an improved calculation of the light element abundances in the framework of Big Bang nucleosynthesis as a function of the Higgs vacuum expectation value $v$.
+We compare the methods of our calculation to previous literature including the recently published work of Burns et al.~\cite{burns2024constraints}.
+The PDG result for the $^4$He abundance can be explained within $2\sigma$ by $-0.014 \leq \delta v / v \leq 0.026$, for deuterium we find the constraint $-0.005 \leq \delta v / v \leq -0.001$.
+These bounds are more stringent than what was found earlier.}

 \begin{document}